-In the period 2007 – 2013 I worked on a book, in which I have brought together all the research I have done in which for many years has been my prime field of interest: the Goddess heritage.
+In the period 2007 – 2014 I worked on a book, in which I have brought together all the research I have done in which for many years has been my prime field of interest: the Goddess heritage.
 In it I do not focus so much on the Goddess heritage itself (because many good books have already been devoted to this topic), but on the way it has survived in our culture, and today is even going through a revival.
-The Dutch version, which was published privately, has already found a small, but widening circle of readers.
-In 2017 I managed to finish the English translation, which for the moment is also published privately.
+The Dutch version, which was printed privately, has already found a small, but widening circle of readers.
+As some Dutch readers had assured me that the theme is definitely of interest to readers outside the Netherlands, I decided to translate the text into English – a job I finished in 2018.

 Short description of the theme of my book